Store

 Photo-aging

 Photo-aging is a separate process and largely involves damage to the collagen and elastin fibers in the skin.
-While genetics play a significant role, the amount of wrinkles present is highly dependent on the amount of sun exposure.
-The lines in a "lived-in face," especially for those who spend a considerable amount of time outdoors, is a consequence of oxidative damage due to overexposure to ultraviolet (UV) sunlight - both UVA (responsible for tanning, wrinkling, and melanoma) and UVB (responsible for sunburn and basal and squamous cell carcinoma).
-UV light may further damage skin by increasing the production of proteolytic enzymes that break down collagen, the connective tissue located beneath the dermis.
+While genetics play a significant role, the amount of wrinkles present highly depends on the amount of sun exposure.
+The lines in a "lived-in face," especially for those who spend a considerable amount of time outdoors, are a consequence of oxidative damage due to overexposure to ultraviolet (UV) sunlight - both UVA (responsible for tanning, wrinkling, and melanoma) and UVB (responsible for sunburn and basal and squamous cell carcinoma).
+UV light may further damage the skin by increasing the production of proteolytic enzymes that break down collagen, the connective tissue located beneath the dermis.

 How Wrinkles Develop

-The skin is made up of multiple layers of cells that are constantly going through self shedding and regeneration once every 30 days or so in repeated cycles.
+The skin is made up of multiple layers of cells that are constantly going through self-shedding and regeneration once every 30 days or so in repeated cycles.
 The layers can be broadly divided into two sections - the top epidermis and the underlying dermis.

 Reducing wrinkles to reverse aging skinHistological studies of the skin show that a wrinkle is formed following a series of major cellular changes:

-The adhesion between in the DEI is normally supplied by collagen IV (a multi-sheet structure or basal layer) and collagen VII (anchored to the sheets structure).
+The adhesion between the DEI is normally supplied by collagen IV (a multi-sheet structure or basal layer) and collagen VII (anchored to the sheet structure).
 The progressive loss of nutrients to this area slows the circulation of the messengers that serve to promote the neo-synthesis process of such collagen.
 A vicious cycle is set up.
 Without an optimal amount of collagen, the skin sags even more, propagating the dearth of nutrients.
-At this point, many poeple begin to look for ways to reverse aging skin and regain their youthful appearance.
+At this point, many people begin to look for ways to reverse aging skin and regain their youthful appearance.

-This process of aging and appearance of wrinkles is accelerated during the clinical phase of aging (age 45 and higher).
+This process of aging and the appearance of wrinkles is accelerated during the clinical phase of aging (age 45 and higher).
 By age 50, very few women can escape wrinkles.
 The difference only lies in the degree of the blemish.

 Collagen